JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - The `?` indicates the IF STATEMENT PART and the `:` indicates the ELSE STATEMENT PART.
 Remember the `${}` are template literals.
 - The turnary/conditional operators are perfect for taking a quick decision.
 It is actually better to use ternary or logical operators instead of if statements.
 Instead of doing if/else statements, it is also even better to use more if statements (without the else/if).

 - Expressions produce values, whereas statements are bigger pieces of code which do not produce a value (such as an operator).
 Examples of statements are 'if else statements' and 'switch statements'.
 Statements end in semi-colons.
 GO BACK TO THEORY LECTURE AROUND SWITCH STATEMENTS, NOT SURE WHY I HAVE NO NOTES FOR THIS.
+- A switch statement is used to compare an expression against multiple possible values and execute different code blocks based on the match.

 - 3 weeks off - a little worried to get back into it just in case I forgot everything (: